On the geography of log-surfaces: Conic-line arrangements and their characteristic numbers

 This gives us

 so finally we arrive at

-Since $k\geq 3$, we get a contradiction. \end{proof} Here we present a conic-line arrangement with the highest known value of the characteristic numbers. \begin{example}[Klein's arrangement of conics and lines] In \cite{PR2019}, the Pokora with Ro\'e describe in detail a conic-line arrangement $\mathcal{CL}$ consisting of $21$ lines and $21$ conics, and it has $42$ double points, $252$ triple points, and $189$ quadruple points.
-We compute that and to the best of our knowledge, this is the highest known value for slopes in the class of conic-line arrangements. \end{example} To complete the picture, let us also consider the case when $d=0$, so that we have arrangements of smooth conics with ordinary singularities.
-With a certain degree of confidentiality, we can say that the first modern paper devoted purely to conic arrangements in the complex plane is Naruki's work on conic arrangements with nodes and tacnodes as singularities \cite{Naruki}.
-Even though the paper was motivated by Hirzebruch's result devoted to abelian covers and line arrangements, questions revolving around algebraic surfaces constructed using conic arrangements and abelian covers were studied later by Tang \cite{Tang}.
-Similarly to Hirzebruch's work, Tang introduced the following. \begin{definition} Let $\mathcal{C}\subset \mathbb{P}^{2}$ be an arrangement of $k\geq 4$ smooth conics with ordinary singularities such that $t_{k}=0$.
+Since $k\geq 3$, we get a contradiction. \end{proof} Here we present a conic-line arrangement with the highest known value of the characteristic number. \begin{example}[Klein's arrangement of conics and lines] In \cite{PR2019}, Pokora and Ro\'e described in detail a conic-line arrangement $\mathcal{CL}$ consisting of $21$ lines and $21$ conics, and it has $42$ double points, $252$ triple points, and $189$ quadruple points.
+We can compute that and, to the best of our knowledge, this is the highest known value for slopes in the class of conic-line arrangements. \end{example} To complete the picture, let us also consider the case when $d = 0$, resulting in arrangements of smooth conics with ordinary singularities.
+To a certain extent, we can say that Naruki's work on conic arrangements with nodes and tacnodes as singularities is the first modern paper devoted purely to conic arrangements in the complex plane \cite{Naruki}.
+Although inspired by Hirzebruch's work on abelian covers and line arrangements, Tang was the first researcher to study questions related to algebraic surfaces constructed using conic arrangements and abelian covers \cite{Tang}.
+Similar to Hirzebruch's work, Tang introduced the following. \begin{definition}[{\cite[p.
+439]{Tang}}] Let $\mathcal{C}\subset \mathbb{P}^{2}$ be an arrangement of $k\geq 4$ smooth conics with ordinary singularities such that $t_{k}=0$.
 The characteristic number of $\mathcal{C}$ is defined as

 \end{definition} Using almost the same argument as in the case of conic-line arrangements with ordinary singularities, we can show the following \cite{Pokora1}. \begin{proposition} Let $\mathcal{C}\subset \mathbb{P}^{2}$ be an arrangement of $k\geq 4$ smooth conics with only ordinary singularities such that $t_{k}=0$.
 Then one has